HTTP5214-Winter2023/TimeKeeper/UsabilityTests.md

 - User was able to start the timer
 - User was able to stop timer and check the project summary
 - User was able to export data to excel
-- User was able to view the downloaded excel file
+- User was able to view the downloaded excel file and view it in downloads with assistance
 - User test took 3:16 minutes

 Interview Questions: